Kim-Taehyeon/ALSASA_project/README.md

 -------------------------------------------------------------------------------------------------
-# ●Initial Market Research PLAN
+# Initial Market Research PLAN
 -------------------------------------------------------------------------------------------------

 **We planned how to conduct market research and questionnaire.**